wxy12151/AMLSII_21-22_SN21054489/README.md

 ## 3.2.
 Run the code on "main.ipynb"

-### Training: run "DL_train.py".

-### Testing: run "DL_test.py"

 Notes.
-This contains more detailed work than in "main.py", including the EDA process at the beginning, open in Jupyer for running step by step.
+This contains more detailed work than in "main.py", including the EDA process at the beginning, open in Jupyter for running step by step.

-### All trained models employed in the report can obtained in the  [GOOGLE DRIVE](https://drive.google.com/drive/folders/1STGwHfYwuoKsOVNKbPQgW3_PtNOjfgqk?usp=sharing) link
+### All trained models employed in the report can be obtained in the  [GOOGLE DRIVE](https://drive.google.com/drive/folders/1STGwHfYwuoKsOVNKbPQgW3_PtNOjfgqk?usp=sharing) link

 ### DO NOT CHANGE THE FILE LEVEL